carishkaa/breviary-backend/book/development/README.md

 ### Run Local DB

 To run local DB, there is prepared make task.
-To start DB in Docker running on port `5433` execute `make docker-start-local-test-db`.
-To stop DB, run `make docker-stop-local-test-db`.
+To start DB in Docker running on port `5433` execute `make docker-start-local-db`.
+To stop DB, run `make docker-stop-local-db`.

 ### Run Backend Locally